 \ Bolas, Spanish.
-Two or three balls connected by a thong of hide, which they throw at animals or men, to entangle and disable them.
+Two or three balls connected by a thong of hide, which they throw at animals or men, to entangle and disable thembriefly described by saying that deep but narrow arms of the sea intersect high, mountainous islands, whose summits are covered with snow; while their steep and rocky shores are more than partially covered with evergreen woods.